-The global catch by flag is provided at Attachment A. The estimated catch for the 2008 calendar year was 12374t.
+The global catch by flag is provided at Attachment A. The estimated catch for the 2009 calendar year was 11572t.

-The figures in Attachment A that differ from those in the report of the 2008 Extended Scientific Committee meeting are shown in bold type.
-These differences are due to Korea providing a revision of their total catch for 2007, and the EC reporting catches for 2006 and 2007.
-The figures in Attachment A are the same as in the global catch table provided during the 2009 data exchange.
+The figures in Attachment A that differ from those in the report of the 2009 Extended Scientific Committee meeting are shown in bold type.
+These differences are due to Australia and Taiwan providing revised figures for their total catch for 2008.
+The figures in Attachment A are the same as in the global catch table provided during the 2010 data exchange.

-Subsequent to changes implemented in last year's Global Catch table, the following should once again be noted:
+For the Global Catch Table, the following should once again be noted:

 - The column for "Retrospective unreported catch estimate scenarios" is separated into a surface fisheries catch scenario and a longline fisheries catch scenario.
-However, due to confidentiality that still exists in relation to these catch scenarios, the Secretariat recommends that the global catch table in the ESC report should: - o exclude the retrospective catch estimate scenarios; and - contain the following explanatory text: "Reviews of southern bluefin tuna farming and market data presented to a Special Meeting of the Commission in 2006 suggested that the catches may have been substantially underreported over the previous 10 to 20 years, and the data presented here do not yet include estimates for this unreported catch"
+However, due to confidentiality that still exists in relation to these catch scenarios, the Secretariat recommends that the global catch table in the ESC report should: - o exclude the retrospective catch estimate scenarios; and - o contain the following explanatory text:

+"Reviews of southern bluefin tuna data presented to a Special Meeting of the Commission in 2006 suggested that the catches may have been substantially under-reported over the previous 10 to 20 years, and the data presented here do not yet include estimates for this unreported catch"